lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_014_Internal_Channels/README.md

 * Pull in the class `PriceUpdate` by executing this command from the command line: `cmtc pull-template src/main/java/com/lunatech/training/quarkus/PriceUpdate.java <root folder of exercise repo>`.
 The `PriceUpdate` class represents an updated price for the product with the product id in the class.

-* Create the file `PriceUpdateStream.java` with the following template:
+* Create the file `PriceUpdateStreams.java` with the following template:

 ```java
 package com.lunatech.training.quarkus;